|Salary||$44.88 - $56.05/hour; $7,779.20 - $9,715.33/month; $93,350.40 - $116,584.00/year|

 Auburn Area (Applegate, Auburn, Colfax, Foresthill, Meadow Vista, Penryn)

 Veterans DD214 (if applicable)|

-Periodically, there may be multiple function-specific recruitments for the same classification (Information Technology Analyst - Senior) open at the same time.
-If you are interested in applying for multiple functional areas within the classification, you will need to submit a separate application for each function-specific recruitment for which you wish to be considered.
+Periodically, there may be multiple function-specific or department-specific recruitments for the same classification (Civil Engineer - Associate) open at the same time.
+If you are interested in applying for multiple functional areas within the classification, you will need to submit a separate application for each function-specific or department-specific recruitment for which you wish to be considered.